-In 2023, the Department began implementation of its successful pilot program that used machine learning to assist in the declassification reviews of electronic cable records from 1997 and 1998.
-In September 2023, the Department made its first release of declassified cables from 1997 to its Virtual Reading Room that had been reviewed with the assistance of a machine learning technology.
-The Department will continue releasing these declassification cables as part of its monthly "release to one, release to all" FOIA postings.
+In 2024, the Department continued its successful pilot program that used machine learning to assist in the declassification reviews of electronic cable records from 1999.
+The Department will continue releasing these declassification cables as part of its "release to one, release to all" policy.